sasagawa888/nprolog/document/SUPERSET.md

 ?-
 ```

-# TCP/IP (future task)
+# TCP/IP
- plan to port the TCP/IP functionality of the Easy-ISLisp I developed.
- I have implemented the TCP/IP predicates, but they have not been thoroughly tested yet.
-They will be officially supported with the release of version 3.90.
+ I have implemented the TCP/IP predicates. see ./tests/socket.pl

 - create_server_socket(Soket,port)
  Creates and returns a socket as a server based on the port number.
 Provide the port number to port.
 It ranges from 0 to 65536.